blutui/dev.blutui.com/src/pages/docs/courier/getting-started.md

 courier pull
 ```

-You can run `courier watch` to watch for file changes and automatically sync changes to your project.
+You can run `courier dev` to watch for file changes and automatically sync changes to your project.